 The upset stomach is usually associated with nausea, retching and vomiting with infections.

-Some gas in the abdomen is alright, but too much is painful
+Some gas in the abdomen is alright, but too much hurts

 An excessive build-up of gas in the gastrointestinal region may be caused by

-Too much gas in the stomach can give rise to heartburn, burping, bloating and gastric pain.
+Too much gas in the stomach can give rise to heartburn, indigestion, feeling of fullness and stomach cramps.
 Gas accumulating in the lower section of the gut may cause bloating and intestinal cramping.